 Noarchive: This tells the search engines that they should not keep a cached copy of a specific page.

 With meta directives, you can affect how your pages are indexed.
 They do not affect the way the pages are crawled.
-In order to follow the directive, the crawler must crawl the page to see them.
+To follow the directive, the crawler must crawl the page to see them.

 X-robots-tag: This tag can be placed in your URL’s HTTP header to block search engines.